kimtore/visp/doc/commands.md

   Set the visual selection to nearby tracks with the same specified tags as the track under the cursor.
   If there is already a visual selection, it will be cleared instead.

+* `select intersect <tracklist>`

+  Selects all tracks present in both the current and the named list.
+  The named list must be known by Visp.
+Known lists are either contained within the window list, or referred to by a list of Spotify playlists.

 ## Controlling playback